vmware-tanzu/tanzu-dev-portal/content/outcomes/application-development-rhythm/foundations.md

 In this article you will be able to:

 -   Explain the context of modern application development.
--   The types of building blocks that comprise modern application development.
+-   Describe the types of building blocks that comprise modern application development.

 ## Modern Application Principles and Practices